Link Search Menu Expand Document

 Players can call on the favour of the Stars to get one up on the competition.

-By default, all players can have up to 10 SP at a time, but they begin each session with 0.
-Players can share their SP with one another at-will, as long as they're nearby.
+Players can have up to to 10 SP at a time, or more if their maximum SP increases, but they begin each session with 0.
+Allied players can share their SP with one another at-will, as long as they're nearby and able to support one another.

 In addition to fuelling certain rare and powerful artifacts, SP can be used on the following special abilities: